Warping< Back to 3D PRINT QUALITY TROUBLESHOOTING GUIDE

 Add small geometry for first layers.

 If you print an individual object that is prone to lifting, on thing that can help you is add a small geometry (like a tiny cylinder) to the area that is prone to lifting.
 The object should be just a few layers tall so it is also easy to remove.
-A more convenient way is to enable the Brim option in Slic3r PE.
+A more convenient way is to enable the Brim option in PrusaSlicer.